 Emily Lawton

 Though my love of art began when I was a young child, I started creating prolifically at age 15, after being diagnosed with ME.
-My condition had deteriorated to the point where I had to drop out of school, was unable to walk unaided and spent the majority of time restricted to my bedroom.
+My condition had deteriorated to the point where I had to drop out of school, was unable to walk unaided and spent the majority of my time restricted to my bedroom.

 Art quickly became the way that I coped with my illness.
 Creating artwork was an accessible activity that helped to distract me from my symptoms.
 It gave me purpose, something to work towards and focus my mind on.
 I found it so therapeutic and gained relief from the escapism.

-After being debilitated by symptoms for 3 years, I was fortunate enough for my health to improve, to the point where I was able to pursue my dream of becoming an artist.
+After being debilitated by symptoms for 3 years, I was fortunate enough for my health to improve to the point where I was able to pursue my dream of becoming an artist.
 Although it didn’t last forever, I’m incredibly grateful to have spent those years creating without boundaries.
 I’m not able to paint with my current level of ME, but I like to keep my creativity alive with fibre arts and paper crafts.